bloomberg/bbit-learning-labs/Tech-Lab-On-Campus/NewsFeed/README.md

 #### Prerequisites
 - Docker
 - Git
+- VS Code
-- VS Code (or any IDE that you prefer)
+- VS Code Dev Containers extension

 To get started with the project, follow these steps: